Last Updated on December 16, 2024

 Halifax, like the rest of Nova Scotia, is a foodie destination, especially if you love seafood.
 There are a lot of great restaurants in the city, as well as breweries.
 Keith Alexander’s Brewery is the most iconic and best known, but there are other great ones as well.

-The main focus in this Halifax guide is on top things to do in the city, but I also included practical information about how to get there, bets time to visit and where to stay.
+The main focus in this Halifax guide is on top things to do in the city, but I also included practical information about how to get there, best time to visit and where to stay.

 How to get to Halifax